Strategies to Save You Time

 By eliminating all of the unimportant and non-urgent tasks from your plate, you can easily make room for the “big rocks” that need to be completed.

 There are other time-saving strategies that you might want to consider:

 - Time Management Plan that includes setting up a Default Calendar

 - Delegation Plan as mentioned here

 - Apprenticeship Plan so that you can train the right person to take on the responsibility for the delegated task

-If you’d like to learn more about these and other “Silver Bullet Strategies” that you can use right now to improve your business, drop me an email at email@example.com or click HERE to schedule a 60-minute Complementary Coaching Session.
+If you’d like to learn more about these and other “Silver Bullet Strategies” that you can use right now to improve your business, drop me an email at firstname.lastname@example.org or click HERE to schedule a 60-minute Complimentary Coaching Session.
 This is a no-cost, no-obligation coaching session focused 100% on your business.